 Meeting these standards requires significant investment in:

-Staff training and development
+- Staff training and development

-Peer review and engagement quality controls
+- Peer review and engagement quality controls

-Audit-specific insurance coverage
+- Audit-specific insurance coverage

-Constant regulatory updates
+- Constant regulatory updates

 For many small to mid-sized firms, these costs outweigh the benefit of maintaining audit services in-house.
-Meanwhile, clients increasingly expect faster turnarounds, clearer communication, and greater value, challenges generalist firms often cannot meet without compromising other services.
+Meanwhile, clients increasingly expect faster turnarounds, clearer communication, and greater value, which generalist firms often cannot meet without compromising other services.

 Specialist audit providers, however, are structured to deliver exactly this.
 Their teams focus solely on audit, backed by established systems and dedicated expertise.